BartlettJE/statsresdesign/docs/10-BayesEst.md

 Population-level effects is our main area of interest.
 This is where we have the posterior probability distribution summary statistics.
 We will look at the whole distribution soon, but for now, we can see the median point-estimate for the intercept is 3.01 with a 95% credible interval between 2.10 and 3.96.
 This is what we expect the mean of the reference group to be, i.e., the transcript group.

-We then have the median coefficient of 1.56 with a 95% credible interval between 0.40 and 2.68.
-This means our best guess for the mean difference / slope is an increase of 1.56 for the audio group.
-Note, you might get subtly different values to the output here since it is based on a semi-random sampling process, but the main conclusions should be the same.
+We then have the median coefficient of 1.57 with a 95% credible interval between 0.46 and 2.66.
+This means our best guess for the mean difference / slope is an increase of 1.57 for the audio group.
+Note, you might get subtly different values to the output here since it is based on a semi-random sampling process, but the qualitative conclusions should be the same.

 For convergence issues, if Rhat is different from 1, it can suggest there are problems with the model fitting process.
-You can also look at the effective sample size statistics (the columns ending in ESS), but we did not explore this in the lecture.
+You can also look at the effective sample size statistics (the columns ending in ESS).
+These should at least be in the hundreds [@flores_beforeafter_2022] for both the bulk and tail to ensure the model has worked around the parameter space and has not missed key features of the posterior distribution.
+We will return to a final indicator of model fitting soon when we check the trace plots.

 For a tidier summary of the parameters, we can also use the handy <code><span class='fu'>describe_posterior</span><span class='op'>(</span><span class='op'>)</span></code> function from <code class='package'>bayestestR</code>.